-Take a minute and get to know the experienced and dynamic team of therapists at CRCC.
+Take a minute and get to know CRCC’s experienced and dynamic behavioral health team.

 Kalisha Reed, LIMHP Clinical Supervisor and Child & Adolescent Therapist

 Kalisha earned her MS from Bellevue University in Clinical Counseling and received a BA in Pre-law Studies at College of Saint Mary, in Omaha, Nebraska.
 Kalisha has experience working with youth ages 5-18 in a community outreach setting promoting mental health education and awareness.
 Additionally, Kalisha has worked in residential treatment facilities for both adults and youth, with particular interest in working with youth who have experienced trauma.
 In her current position, Kalisha specializes in providing individual and family therapy to children with complex needs including children diagnosed with neurodevelopmental disorders.
 Kalisha divides her time between school-based and outpatient clinic therapy at CRCC’s Northwest location.

 As a mental health therapist, Kalisha works from a wellness model and her person-centered approach is to support clients and families in their journey to achieve their desired goals as it relates to their physical and emotional well-being.
 Kalisha is passionate about helping client’s and families cope with a variety of personal growth needs, including difficulties in their relationships, school issues, adjusting to life stressors, trauma, and grief/loss.